CinchBlue/shock/docs/concepts.md

 - workspaces are comprised of a root place and a set of other reachable sub places that never loop into themselves
 - packages are sort of like "mini workspaces" that may contain each other I guess?

-## The Ownership Model
+## The Possession Model

-- places own other places.
+- places possess other places.
 - only the root-place owns itself
 - "owning" implies "contains"
 - owners are unique